-Here’s the general signs that you might actually have the metamorphic virus on your computer and that might mean you need to do something as soon as possible to prevent further damage to your cybersecurity wellbeing:
+Here are the general signs that you might actually have the metamorphic virus on your computer and that might mean you need to do something as soon as possible to prevent further damage to your cybersecurity well-being:

 - You noticed that your homepage has changed;